akamai/terraform-provider-akamai/docs/guides/get-started.md

-v4.0Use our Terraform provider to provision and manage your Akamai configurations in Terraform.
+Use our Terraform provider to provision and manage your Akamai configurations in Terraform.

 ## Before you begin